RifahJoita/Ecommerce-/README.md

 # Ecommerce-
 This is an ecommerce project done by using only HTML and CSS.
-No javascript was used here.
-The backend is implemented by PHP which does certain works like: searching, adding cart items and log-in, sign-in logics.
+The backend is implemented by PHP which does certain works like: searching, adding cart items, log-in, sign-in logics as well as cookies.